MinaProtocol/snark-challenge/docs/index.markdown

 global competition to advance the state-of-the-art in performance for SNARK proving.
-Participants will be part of an effort that aims to have a massive impact on user-protecting cryptographic technology, and compete for $100,000 in prizes.
+Participants will be part of an effort that aims to have a massive impact on user-protecting cryptographic technology, and compete for over $100,000 in prizes.

 There are two categories of challenges: those for programmers who want to implement high-performance cryptography, and those for cryptographers